MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Education/New-MgBetaEducationClassModuleResource.md

 Create a resource in a module.
 Only teachers can perform this operation.
 You can create the following types of module resources: Every resource has an @odata.type property to indicate which type of resource is being created.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [New-MgEducationClassModuleResource](/powershell/module/Microsoft.Graph.Education/New-MgEducationClassModuleResource?view=graph-powershell-1.0)

 ## SYNTAX